 Harriet Quimby was born in Arcadia, Michigan on May 1, 1875.
 Her parents, William and Ursula were wealthy and educated her in America.
 Her only sibling was her older sister Kittie, while there were others before them who did not survive childhood and died due to various diseases.

-During the early 1900s, Harriet and her family moved to San Francisco, California and there in 1902, she took a job as a writer for the Dramatic Review.
+During the early 1900s, Harriet and her family moved to San Francisco, California and in 1902, she took a position as a writer for the journal “Dramatic Review”.
 The following year she moved to New York City where she began writing for Leslie’s Illustrated Weekly and more than 250 of her articles were published over a span of nine years.
 Her articles ranged in scope from household tips (“Home and the Household”) to advice for women on ways to find employment, budget their income, live prudently on a modest income in a safe apartment and ways to repair their automobiles themselves.

-Harriet had always dreamed of becoming a journalist, but her plans changed after she attended the Belmont Park International Aviation Tournament on Long Island, New York in 1910.
+Quimby had always dreamed of becoming a journalist, but her plans changed after she attended the Belmont Park International Aviation Tournament on Long Island, New York in 1910.
 There she met Matilde Moisant and her brother John (a well-known American aviator and operator of a flight school at Mineola), who was mainly responsible for developing her interest in aviation.